Overview

 How do I avoid alert fatigue?

-- Use consecutive events to only alert after N matches in a row, filtering out one-off flakes
+- Use consecutive events to only alert after N failures in a row

-- Set an appropriate cooldown period to limit how often a monitor can fire
+- Set a longer cooldown to limit how often a monitor can fire

-- Use job selection filters to narrow monitors to specific workflows, jobs, and branches
+- Narrow monitors to specific workflows, jobs, and branches

-- Add log pattern filters to only alert on specific error messages
+- Add log pattern filters to only trigger on specific errors

 How do I debug a failed job after it completes?